 How to Change Default Name Servers (NS) on VergeCloud for Your Website

-A Name Server (NS) Record is a type of DNS record that indicates which DNS server is authoritative for a specific domain.
-It directs DNS queries to the correct server, where other records like A, MX, or CNAME are stored.
-For example, an NS record for example.com might point to ns1.vergecloud.com and ns2.vergecloud.com, which handle all DNS requests for example.com.
+A Name Server (NS) Record is a fundamental type of DNS record that specifies which DNS server is authoritative for a particular domain.
+It essentially tells the internet where to go when someone tries to access your domain.
+Without accurate NS records, your website, email services, and other domain-related functions may not work correctly.
+When a user types your domain into a browser, an NS record directs that query to the correct DNS server, which then provides other relevant records like A, MX, or CNAME to complete the request.
+For example, an NS record for example.com might point to ns1.vergecloud.com and ns2.vergecloud.com.
+These nameservers handle all requests related to example.com, ensuring that visitors can access your website reliably.

 Using Custom NS